Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 ### 2.1 Present Features

-* Navigation menu: In the homepage the links to the pages are in some colored circles.
+* Navigation menu: In the homepage the links to the pages are in some colored balls.
 The first one, with a picture of mine in it contains the link to the home, the other ones contain the name and link to the other pages and are of the color of the page they represent.
 When hovering on them the text "bounces in" and gets white.